nodeca/nodeca-doc/src/documents/router.html.md

     mount to the `/forum` path of any host using any protocol.
   - `//dev.nodeca.org:3000/users`:
     mount to the `/users` path of `dev.nodeca.org:3000` host using any protocol.
+  - `//:3000/`
+    mount to the root of any host and any protocol at 3000 port.
+  - `http:/forum`
+    mount to the `/forum` at `http` protocol of any host and port.
 - **ssl** (Object): Contains paths to `key` and `cert` files.
 Paths are relative to the main app root, but you may specify _absolute_ pathname that starts with a leading slash.
 You also can use _one_ file as either `key` and